-What are the symptoms of periodontitis?
+What Are the Symptoms of Periodontitis?

-- Severe decay of the gum tissues
+- Severe gum tissue decay

 - Tender and soft gums that loosen around the teeth